Storm Hawks: Comic books

 A mini Storm Hawks comic book entitled "Storm Hawks: The Escape" is included free with the region 2 release of the Storm Hawks Season 1 Volume 1 DVD.

 SkyRace video game

 A MMORPG called Storm Hawks: Skyrace was developed by Bitcasters utilizing BigWorld Technology, a middleware game engine.
 On November 7, 2008, the RPG was announced to be in beta.
 However, by August 5, 2011, the game was taken down and is no longer available to play.

-The game was available to play for a time on the Nerd Corps website, but that site no longer exists.
-Nerd Corps was bought out by DHX Media in 2014 and the name "Nerd Corps" was completely phased out of use by 2016.
+The game was available to play for an amount of time on the Nerd Corps website, although the site no longer exists.
+Nerd Corps was bought out by DHX Media in 2014, and the name "Nerd Corps" was completely phased out of use by 2016.